China Accounting and Finance Review (CAFR)

 Yinghua Li, Arizona State University

-Steve Wen-Jen Lin, Florida International University
+Steve Wen-Jen Lin, The University of Memphis

 Yupeng Lin, National University of Singapore

-Yu-Jane Liu Peking University
+Yu-Jane Liu, Peking University

 Connie X. Mao, Temple University